This post may contain affiliate links and I earn a small commission from qualifying purchases. For more information please read my disclosure policy.

 - Finally, finish by adding the coffee and whisk until the cream is well homogeneous.

-All you have to do is garnish with a shell pouch place the cream in the middle of the two halves and put them together.
+All you have to do is garnish and place the cream in the middle of the two halves and put them together.

 You can make macaroons with funny shapes too by searching for ideas on the internet.